Edinburgh student accommodation: New application for Eyre Place, Canonmills, just three months after refusal

 Now CA have submitted a new application, reducing the number of flats from 142 to 139 and the townhouses from nine to seven.
 The height of the student block has been reduced, but with the building now extending further up the lane, and the communal garden is still dramatically overshadowed.
 And the plans include two roof terraces, which residents say will inevitably mean a significant noise nuisance.

-Mother-of-two Hannah Edwards said it was clear the proposal was going to have a hugely negative effect on existing residents.
+Mother-of-three Hannah Edwards said it was clear the proposal was going to have a hugely negative effect on existing residents.
 “To have studio flats and be able to cram as many rooms as they can into a small amount of space, they have to provide social space – and because it’s such a constrained site, two-thirds of the social space is outdoors, which is obviously going to have noise implications.
 There would now be two large roof terraces and high up, noise carries more.

 “One of the reporter’s key reasons for dismissing the appeal seemed to be that as you go down the lane there is a quite a quiet, intimate feel and there has never been buildings of scale there – it’s difficult to see how you could retain that with a big commercial building with all that outdoor social space and which is probably going to be holiday lets in the summer as well.
 It’s clearly going to have a detrimental effect on neighbours.”